Summer Sale: Get Up to 30% OFF all Raised Garden Beds for a limited time!

 Transplanting

 Once seedlings are about 4 weeks old and are acclimated by hardening off, transplant them into the garden at the recommended spacing noted on your seed packet.
 A fertilization with kelp or seaweed beforehand can help seedlings with transplant stress.
-Be sure to water seedlings well, right after transplanting, and for several days following.
-Lettuce has shallow roots which makes it a bit more susceptible to drying out when its roots grow into the new soil.

-Sowing or transplanting preparation and spacing
+Sowing or Transplanting Preparation and Spacing

 Prepare beds ahead of time.
 Lettuce is a fairly heavy feeder so be sure the garden is rich with nitrogen.
 Nitrogen is the most fluid macronutrient in the soil and it gets gobbled up by vegetables and moves around in the soil water and even turns to gas.
-If you gardened in this area last year and didn't grow a cover crop it is likely that adding some nitrogen-rich amendments like compost or manure would help.
-Consult the back of your seed packet for the ideal spacing for that cultivar.

 Weeding